anilmainali/wilsonmar.github.io/_posts/2016-04-02-beta-activities.md

 ### Define actors and use cases

-   Too many organizations release only the software and expect everyone to just figure it out.
+   Too many organizations release only the software and expect everyone to somehow just figure it all out on their own.

    This results in not enough coverage simply because people don't know about all the features.

-   Clarification of who is being served and what each does would provide a richer basis for suggestions.
+   Clarification of who is being served by the product and what each type of user does would provide a richer basis for suggestions.

 <a name="Automate"></a>